inoas/gleam-cake/README.md

 # Cake SQL Query Builder for Gleam

-An SQL query builder for Gleam for SQL dialects PostgreSQL, SQLite, MariaDB and MySQL
+Cake is a library written in Gleam to compose SQL queries targeting SQL dialects PostgreSQL, SQLite, MariaDB and MySQL.

+While the primary use case is to run queries on servers, this library runs on any Gleam target and for example in conjunction with [sqlite3 WASM/JS](https://sqlite.org/wasm) you may run queries composed with this library in browsers.

 [![Package
 <a href="https://github.com/inoas/gleam-cake/releases"><img src="https://img.shields.io/github/release/inoas/gleam-cake" alt="GitHub release"></a>